On 16 August 2004, a devastating flood swept through the small Cornish village of Boscastle.

 - The Environment Agency is responsible for warning people about floods and reducing the likelihood of future floods.
 The Environment Agency has carried a major project to increase flood defences in Boscastle, with the aim of preventing a similar flood happening again.

 - We are investing in new ways of predicting heavy rainfall events on a small scale to produce better warnings.

 Fig. 1 shows the weather map for midday on 16 August.

 The wind is blowing anticlockwise about the low pressure area, so the air is arriving into Boscastle from a south-westerly direction.
 It is a warm and moist tropical maritime air mass.

 The line labelled (known as a trough line) caused very heavy rain and thunderstorms.
 A trough is an area of localised rain and thunderstorms.
 A line of convergence formed near the coast line, where air moving in almost opposite directions collides, this helped to increase the rate of ascent and produced very heavy rain.

-There is more about surface pressure charts in the weather section of the Met Office website.
+There is more about Key to symbols and terms in the weather section of the Met Office website.

 Fig. 2 shows an animation radar pictures from 12 p.m. (midday) to 7 p.m. on 16 August.